Allegheny-Computer-Science-302-F2020/cs302-F2020-lab6-starter/README.md

 ## Laboratory Assignment Tasks

-### Using HTML and CSS to Implement and Style Tabular Data
+### Using HTML and CSS to Implement and Style a Web Form

 This assignment invites you to learn how to write HTML and CSS files that include headers, content, tags, style rules, and a form, specifically